 The recommended amount of water will vary depending on who you ask.
 Some say eight 8oz glasses of water per day while other say different.

-The institute of medicine now recommends that men consumer 125 oz per day while women consume 91 oz.
+The Institute of Medicine now recommends that men consumer 125 oz per day while women consume 91 oz.
 Keep in mind that this includes water in food which accounts for on average 20% of our intake.

 Another recommendation is to drink half your body weight in ounces of water per day.
-For instance a 256 lb person should drink 128oz of water per day or 1 gallon.
+For instance, a 256 lb person should drink 128oz of water per day or 1 gallon.

 Rethink your pillow

-The answer to your snoring problem may as simple swapping out your pillow.
+The answer to your snoring problem may as simply swapping out your pillow.
 A pillow that positions your head too high or too low can cause restrictions in your airway.
 Choose a pillow that allows you to rest comfortably while not placing your neck in an awkward position.

 While on the subject of pillows, did you know that allergens and dust mites may contribute to your snoring by causing inflammation?
 There is a bit of debate when it comes to how often you should swap out your pillows although most experts agree that they should be replaced every 1-2 years.
 If possible wash and thoroughly dry according to manufactures instructions.